Thin shells in (2+1)-dimensional F(R) gravity: Examples of anti--de Sitter spacetimes

 which, for a constant scalar curvature $R_0$, admit a solution of the form (\ref{metric-sphe}) with the metric function \cite{hendi14a}

 where $M$ is the mass and $\mathcal{Q}$ is the charge.
 The electromagnetic field has

 as the only non-null independent component.
-We require that $R_0<0$, so the spacetime is asymptotically anti-de Sitter.
+We require that $R_0<0$, so the spacetime is asymptotically anti--de Sitter.
 If $\mathcal{Q}=0$ the well known vacuum static BTZ geometry \cite{btz} in general relativity is recovered, which is also a solution with constant scalar curvature in $F(R)$ gravity \cite{hendi14b}.
 From the trace of the field equations

 is easy to see that

 in which the effective cosmological constant $\Lambda_e$ is defined.
 We can introduce an effective charge